kfm1/Linkplayctl/README.md

 * iEast SoundStream & StreamAmp
 * Everything listed at http://linkplay.com/featured-products/

 Linkplayctl can control these devices (and many more).
-Linkplayctl can remotely reboot devices, start and stop playback, adjust volume, get hardware and player information, turn off annoying jingles, etc.
+Linkplayctl can remotely reboot devices, start and stop playback, adjust volume, hide the SSID, get hardware and player information, turn off annoying jingles, etc.